Closing the Gap Webinar Transcript

-The following is a text transcript of the Closing the Gap Webinar on November 13, 2013 as presented by Desiree Soto of the Child Development Division of the California Department of Education.
+The following is a text transcript of the Closing the Gap Webinar on November 13, 2013 as presented by Desiree Soto of the Early Education and Support Division of the California Department of Education.

 This webinar reviewed the Desired Results System and the Curriculum-Assessment Cycle, with a focus on summarizing assessments, analyzing and reflecting on data, and the creation of an action plan to support learning and development.